-BILL EDWARDS, widely known in the music world as “Perfessor” Bill, he’s been involved with ragtime since the age of five when he discovered it on recordings of the 1950s laying around the house.
-Bill has been performing professionally for over thirty years from his early days in Durango, Colorado, at the Diamond Belle Saloon to a wide variety of concert and festival venues over the past two decades, often as a headliner.
+, who attended Fort Lewis College, widely known in the music world as “Perfessor” Bill, has been involved with ragtime since the age of five when he discovered it on recordings of the 1950s laying around the house.
+As a young child, Bill quickly took hold of the pianoa, and was soon demonstrating his skills at The Old Mill, Merrily Merrily, and Yes Sir That’s My Baby.
+By the age of eleven, Bill was equally versed in Beethoven, Bacharach, Beatles, and Bawdy Ragtime songs.
+By fifteen, he had learned half of the Scott Joplin catalog and most of Elton John’s, and he also learned piano tuning and repair.
+Bill has been performing professionally for the majority of his life; from his early days in Durango, Colorado, at the Diamond Belle Saloon to a wide variety of concert and festival venues over the past two decades, often as a headliner.
 He is also a collector of ragtime era sheet music focusing on both the content and the artwork.
+His website, ragpiano.com, contains everything ragtime from articles on playing and collecting to ephemera such as 1950s ragtime artists and a vast array of original composer biographies.
 Bill has performed for the Millennium Stage at the Kennedy Center in Washington, DC, near his Northern Virginia home.
-His website, ragpiano.com, contains everything ragtime from articles on playing and collecting to ephemera such as 1950s ragtime artists and a vast array of original composer biographies.
 He has published one book on composer E.T.
 Paull, and is near publication on two books about female and male ragtime era composers.
-Bill will always regard his tenure living in Durango and attending Fort Lewis College as instrumental in his long career.
+Bill will always regard his tenure living in Durango and attending FLC as instrumental in his long career.